 Dr Rosanna Barnard

-I joined the London School of Hygiene in July 2020 as a Research Fellow in Infectious Disease Modelling.
+I joined the London School of Hygiene & Tropical Medicine in July 2020 as a Research Fellow in Infectious Disease Modelling.
 I am based within the Department of Infectious Disease Epidemiology, which is part of the Faculty of Epidemiology and Population Health.
-I work alongside Mark Jit and John Edmunds and number of collaborators within the Centre for the Mathematical Modelling of Infectious Diseases (CMMID), and as part of the CMMID nCov working group.
-I have recently joined the CMMID seminar organising team as junior organiser, alongside Julian Villabona-Arenas and Kiesha Prem.

 I am interested in using mathematical and statistical techniques to provide better understanding about the real world.

-My current work involves using mathematical models in the context of the COVID-19 response.
-My funding comes from the EU Horizon 2020 EpiPose project.
-The aim of this project is to provide epidemic intelligence to minimise 2019-nCoV’s public health, economic and social impact in Europe.
-I am involved in a number of projects utilising SARS-CoV-2 transmission models to understand the key drivers of disease spread as well as provide useful projections to help guide policy responses.
+My previous Research Fellow role focussed on using mathematical models in the context of the COVID-19 response.
+My funding for this came from the EU Horizon 2020 EpiPose project.
+The aim of this project was to provide epidemic intelligence to minimise 2019-nCoV’s public health, economic and social impact in Europe.
+I was involved in a number of projects utilising SARS-CoV-2 transmission models to understand the key drivers of disease spread as well as provide useful projections to help guide policy responses.